Mitzvah Corps of the American South

 What are the physical requirements for participation on this program?

-Mitzvah Corps New Orleans engages in volunteering projects that require participants be able to partake in light to moderate physical labor (digging, painting, lifting heavy objects, etc), in the outdoor heat and humidity.
+Mitzvah Corps of the American South engages in volunteering projects that require participants be able to partake in light to moderate physical labor (digging, painting, lifting heavy objects, etc), in the outdoor heat and humidity.
 The housing and transportation are ADA compliant, and volunteering accommodations can be made for wheelchairs, as well as participants with limited physical capabilities, provided they are able to sustain being outdoors in the heat and humidity.
-As with all Mitzvah Corps programs, participants are expected to be independent and not require consistent one-on-one care.
+As with all Mitzvah Corps programs, participants are expected to be independent and not require consistent one-on-one care, unless discussed and agreed upon with Mitzvah Corps in advance of the program.

 Will participants receive documentation of community service?

-Participants and staff will reside in the dorms at Tulane University.
+While in New Orleans, participants and staff will reside in the dorms at Tulane University.
 The building and individual rooms are accessible only to members of our group, and the front desk is staffed 24/7 by members of the Tulane security team.
+Towels, pillows, and bed linens will be provided for each participant, and laundry facilities are available.

 The group will have exclusive use of a dorm building, including common rooms, kitchenettes, and outdoor space, as well as access to many of the amenities on a college campus such as pools, sport facilities, and convenience stories.
 Most meals will be eaten on the Tulane campus, and there are numerous vending machines and coffee shops for the teens to access snacks throughout the day.

-What kind of clothing should teens bring to Mitzvah Corps New Orleans?
+What kind of clothing should teens bring to Mitzvah Corps of the American South?

-Summers in New Orleans are hot and humid, and participants should expect to spend time both working outdoors, and in air conditioned indoor spaces.
+Summers in the Deep South are hot and humid, and participants should expect to spend time both working outdoors, and in air conditioned indoor spaces.
 Light, comfortable clothing that can get dirty, hats, sunscreen, and close-toed shoes are essential, as well as a waterproof jacket for the frequent summer afternoon rain.

 Casual clothing is worn for most of the program, and teens should plan to bring at least one "nicer/professional" outfit that is appropriate to spend Shabbat with a local congregation.